mobilemutex/ghidra_scripts/parser-detection/Ghidra Parser Function Detection Script.md

 **ReportGenerator Class**: Handles output formatting and report generation in multiple formats.

 **ParserDetectorConfig Class**: Centralizes configuration options and provides easy customization points.

-### Ghidra API Integration

-The script makes extensive use of Ghidra's Python API, including:

-- **Function Manager**: For iterating through and analyzing program functions
-- **Listing Interface**: For accessing instructions and program structure
-- **Symbol Table**: For resolving function names and references
-- **Memory Interface**: For accessing program memory and data
-- **Bookmark Manager**: For creating navigation bookmarks

 ### Analysis Algorithms